 A judge would never uphold such a contract because it is what is known as “illusory.”
-Illusory is a legal concept simply stating that a contract without fixed terms cannot be enforced.
-If a clause in the terms allows for the amendment of the terms without restriction, the clause is illusory and may be thrown out by a judge.
+Illusory is a legal concept merely stating that a contract without fixed terms is unenforceable.
+If a clause in the terms allows for an amendment without restriction, the provision is illusory and may be thrown out by a judge.

 So, what happened to Zappos?
-The judge was so unimpressed with the terms; he completely ruled them invalid in their entirety.
-Zappos is now faced with spending millions in legal fees to defend class action lawsuits.
-This doesn’t include any additional millions it may be forced to pay out to settle the lawsuits as well.
+The judge was so unimpressed with the terms; he ruled them invalid in their entirety.
+Zappos now faces spending millions in legal fees to defend class action lawsuits.
+This figure doesn’t include any additional millions Zappos may have to pay out to settle the lawsuits.

 Mind you, this is a company worth nearly a billion dollars and owned by another company worth many more billions.
 If they got it wrong, how confident are you about the terms of your site?

 The terms and conditions of a website are incredibly important.
-As the JDate case reveals, they can short-circuit lawsuits when written correctly.
-Conversely, poorly written terms can be a complete disaster and lead to huge potential financial damages as Zappos is learning.
+As the JDate litigation reveals, they can short-circuit lawsuits when written correctly.
+Conversely, poorly written terms can be a complete disaster and lead to substantial potential financial damages as Zappos is learning.

 While I am the first to admit the terms of a lawsuit are not the sexiest of subjects, they often are the difference between the survival and death of an online business when faced with potential lawsuits.
-This is why customized terms should be a must for every website.
+You should make sure your terms are current and comprehensive.

 Richard A. Chapo, Esq.